Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets

-\begin{theorem} The PCSP extension of our algorithm solves any polynomially bounded PCSP instance (or finds the pruned partition function of any prunable PCSP instance) with $m$ clauses, and over domain $[k]$, in time $k^{9m/50+o(m)}$ and space $\Ostar{1}$. \end{theorem}
+\begin{theorem} The PCSP extension of our algorithm solves any polynomially bounded PCSP instance (or finds the pruned partition function of any prunable PCSP instance) with domain $[r]$, $n$ variables, $m$ constraints, and constraint graph $G$, in polynomial space and in time $r^{n/5+o(n)}$ if $G$ is cubic, time $r^{7m/40+o(m)}$ if $G$ has maximum degree~4, and time $r^{9m/50+o(m)}$ in general. \end{theorem}

-Several authors have designed algorithms for \mcsp analyzed with respect to the number of vertices and the average degree $d$.
-The currently fastest among them is \cite{GolovnevK14} with a running time of $\Ostar{r^{n\cdot \left( 1-\frac{3}{d+1} \right)}}$.
-We improve on this running time by using our algorithm from Theorem \ref{CSPthm} to solve degree $5$ instances.
+Consequences include the ability to efficiently solve graph bisection, count Max $r$-SAT solutions, find judicious partitions, and compute the Ising partition function; the formulation of these and other problems as PCSPs is given in \cite{PCSP}. } {

-\begin{theorem} There is an algorithm, which, on input of a \mcsp instance on a constraint graph $G$ with $n$ vertices and average degree $d\ge 5$, solves $G$ in time $r^{n\cdot \left( 1-\frac{3.3}{d+1} \right)+o(n)}$ using only polynomial space. \end{theorem} \begin{proof}[Proof sketch] It suffices to follow the proof of \cite[Theorem 2]{GolovnevK14} using the running time of Theorem \ref{CSPthm} for degree 5 instances. \end{proof}
+Edwards \cite{Edwards16} derived, using a result from \cite{EdwardsM15}, a general way to design fast algorithms in terms of average degree based on algorithms whose running times depend on the number of edges of the graph.
+In particular, the running time for general graphs from Theorem~\ref{CSPthm} (which is matched by Edwards \cite{Edwards16}) leads to a polynomial-space algorithm solving \mcsp instances with average degree $d\ge 2$ in time $\Ostar{r^{n\cdot \left( 1-\frac{3.4}{d+1}+O(1/d^3) \right)}}$ and polynomial space.